sei-international/AFOLU-tool/README.md

 ### Documentation
 A comprehensive [**User Manual**](https://sei-international.github.io/AFOLU-tool/) is included to guide users through:
-- Identifying national data requirements
+- Identifying and adding national data requirements
+- Calibrating to existing GHG emission inventories
 - Adjusting for context-specific parameters and climate-specific emission factors

 ## How It Works